Kjos/XposedJitteryGyroFix/README.md

 6. **Rounding precision**: round all sensor's values to the given decimal.

 Options can be changed on-the-fly without having to restart the phone, and are instantly applied to the sensor, so that you can switch between this option screen and a VR app to test for the parameters that reduce the jitter the most for you.

+## ToDo

+* Implement the various filters and strategies from the opensource app [GyroscopeExplorer](https://github.com/KEOpenSource/GyroscopeExplorer).